-The Washington Professional Educator Standards Board (PESB) is responsible for policy and oversight of Washington State’s system of educator preparation, certification, continuing education, and assignment (RCW 28A.410.210).
-Additionally, PESB works to advance educator workforce development and pursue policy and innovation that are responsive to educator shortage, continuing education and increasing the diversity of the workforce.
+The Professional Educator Standards Board (PESB) consists of twelve-members appointed by the Governor, the majority of whom are practicing educators.
+PESB is responsible for policy and oversight of Washington’s system of educator preparation, certification, continuing education, and assignment (RCW).
+PESB works to advance educator workforce development and are responsive to educator shortage, continuing education and increasing the diversity of the workforce.

 To establish policies and requirements for the preparation and certification of education professionals, ensuring that they:

 - Are competent in the professional knowledge and practice for which they are certified.